How is a Chart of Accounts similar to a high-performance vehicle?

 How Do I Set Up a Chart of Accounts in QuickBooks Online?

-For those new to the Chart of Accounts, we’ve put together an Excel template specifically for eCommerce business owners to help you get started in QuickBooks Online.
-Check it out here.
+For those new to the chart of accounts, we’ve put together a chart of accounts template specifically for ecommerce business owners to help you get started right in QuickBooks Online.

 A Few Tips for Using Chart of Accounts

-Once you get your Chart of Accounts set up in QuickBooks Online and get the hang of how to adjust the details for each account, you can start the fine tuning.
-This is where we think you’ll see the difference building your well-oiled machine.
+Once you get your chart of accounts set up in QuickBooks Online and get the hang of how to adjust the details for each account, you can start the fine tuning.
+This is where we think you’ll see the difference building your well-oiled machine makes.

 - Keep the information simple.
-Try to find ways to streamline names on the accounts and be sure to double check what’s already in place before adding a new account.
+Try to find ways to streamline names on the accounts.
+Be sure to double check what’s already in place before adding a new account.